 Throughout the Self Study Report, the program should pay attention to communicating the comparability of its modalities and offerings.
 Multiple modalities refers to differing modes of pedagogy within the same program, be they geographic, technological, curricular or temporal.
 Typical structures that fall in this category are distance campuses, online education, and unique student cohorts.
 A recommended way to do this would be to enter aggregate quantitative data into the online SSR and then upload a document file(s) within the SSR with the appropriate information differentiated by modality.
 The Commission seeks information such as, but not limited to, faculty data on who is teaching in each modality and student data (applications, enrollment, attrition, employment outcomes).
-Qualitative information can be entered in the general text boxes where appropriate and should include information on the mission-based rationale for any modality, any differences between modalities (such as the limited emphasis option for online students), advising and student services for all modalities, assessment of all modalities, administrative capacity to offer the program in all modalities, and evidence of accurate public communication of program offerings.
+Qualitative information on the mission-based rationale for any modality, any differences between modalities (such as the limited emphasis option for online students), advising and student services for all modalities, assessment of all modalities, administrative capacity to offer the program in all modalities, and evidence of accurate public communication of program offerings.